Common Values In our Classrooms (14.12.10)

 Stupid Police (26.11.10)

-How can the police be so fucking stupid?
+How can the police be so extremely stupid?

 Almost as stupid is Paul Stephenson's assertion that "the game has changed" in policing protests.
 This is truly nonsense.
 The game is the same as it ever was: people have a right to protest, and the police have a right to arrest those acting outside the law.
 This right does not vest the police with the power to charge lawfully assembled groups of peaceful protesters.
 It also does not vest them with the right to deny having done so when they did, in fact, do so.